proxmox/proxmox-backup/docs/tape-backup.rst

 Run Tape Backups
 ~~~~~~~~~~~~~~~~

-To manually run a backup job use:
+To manually run a backup job click *Run Now* in the GUI or use the command:

 .. code-block:: console